 - Go to Control Panel and from the right upper corner, select to view small icons.

 - Click Troubleshooting.

 - Click Windows Update and select Next then follow the instructions to run this troubleshooter.

 5. Check if Windows Update services is running

-- If it isn’t running, right click on it and click Start to start the service.
+- If it isn’t running, from the left side click Start to start the service.

 6. Run DISM tool

 The Deployment Image Servicing and Management tool fixes Windows corruption errors that may be existing when you can’t install anything on Windows 10.

 It is a great built-in tool in Windows 10 that will scan and fix your files.
 Additionally, you can use it when errors prevent SFC from running properly.